dpkshetty/TEST-SalesEnablement-PowerVS-L3/docs/Part 8/03 IBM Cloud Logs.md

 IBM Cloud Logs is a scalable logging service that persists logs and provides users with capabilities for querying, tailing, and visualizing logs.

 Logs are comprised of events that are typically human-readable and have different formats, for example, unstructured text, JSON, delimiter-separated values, and key-value pairs.
 You can use the events to investigate abnormal activity and critical actions and to comply with regulatory audit requirements.
-IBM® Power® Virtual Server automatically generates events so that you can track activity on your service.
+IBM Power Virtual Server automatically generates events so that you can track activity on your service.

 !!! note "IBM Cloud Logs replaces IBM Log Analysis and IBM Cloud Activity Tracker"